kanamania/AmbulanceRiderApp/PROJECT_COMPLETION_SUMMARY.md

 ## 🙏 Acknowledgments

-This implementation provides a solid foundation for building a production-ready ambulance rider application with secure authentication and authorization.
+This implementation provides a solid foundation for building a production-ready Global Express application with secure authentication and authorization.

 ---